Multi-Year Accessibility Plan

 We are committed to improving access to facilities, policies, programs, practices and services for everyone.
 Consideration of ongoing identification of barriers will be the responsibility of Lixar I.T. and will, wherever practicable, be incorporated in the multi-year plan.

-Lixar I.T. will provide training to all employees and others who deal with the public or third parties on Lixar’s behalf.
-The training will be provided to new hires 2-3 days after they have settled into Lixar.
+Lixar I.T. has trained and will continue to provide training to all employees and others who deal with the public or third parties on Lixar’s behalf.
+The training will be provided to new hires on their first day at Lixar.

 Training will include: